 The Ugly Flavors

 The Suits – These are people who have made it through the system via the Peter Principle.
 They pontificate, but aren’t well respected by anyone on either side and as with everyone in this category, are difficult to work with.
 They are found out quickly by the analyst and it hurts the cause to come to the table with them.
-As an example, in one company I was at one onsite briefing and the first thing the Suit (an executive named Corgel, who retired after being in charge of the partner program.
-This executive had the gall to send out expense control memo’s on travel and supplies, (what a hypocrite) while he was traveling on company expenses to see Notre Dame Football games.
 Once, he called his assistant before a Forrester briefing to see if he could change his flight out so he could be home early and asked me to cut the analyst meeting short.
 This was less than professional and was very hard to explain to the analysts why he obviously was blowing them off.

 Another Suit (A former head of NetFinity and IGF named Callies) incident came up when I had landed one of the highest level press interviews of my career.
-It was major media headline quality that anyone with half a brain would throw their best people and research at.
+It was major media headline quality “Article of the Year” that anyone with half a brain would throw their best people and research at.
 I had to pull the speaker (his lieutenant) from the Suit’s “staff” meeting.
 The lieutenant was the best speaker I may have worked with and the Suit was one of the worst.
 Said Suit wouldn’t let the speaker go to the briefing threatening him with “it’s only your job if you leave”, or I’m more important than anyone else.
-Faux Pas Supremo.
-He was close to the emptiest peter principled suits I ever worked with and he couldn’t get out of the way of his ego if he had a map.
 As it usually happens with these types, I had to work around him to get the job done and got our name up in lights despite his efforts to torpedo any progress.

 A different flavor suit flavor is described by Lou Gerstner in his book “Who Says Elephants Can’t Dance?”
 He describes an executive who wrote memo’s on how to deal with him including what type of gum to have and how to set the clocks (pg.
 32).
 These are unusually high maintenance people who want celebrity treatment.
 There is a good song about this syndrome, watch the video here.
 Adios reality.

 These people give me nightmares.
 Almost everyone has worked with or heard about these tyrants.
 Nothing you can do is right, nothing is good enough and the analyst is wrong because they are right.
 This is different than the BAD situation from above.
 The BAD executive there is making a tough choice not to go with the analyst view, but it is well informed choice.
 The terrorist doesn’t really care about outcomes or just doesn’t know, rather it’s about what they want and their career, power and usually their insecurity.
-Every company has one and the main IBM terrorist (who is known as much by one name, Sandy) has many dead bodies behind her quest to climb the ladder from PC’s to WebSphere to Tivoli to VP in Social Business Evangelism.
+Every company has one and the main IBM terrorist (who is known as much by one name, Sandy) has many dead bodies behind her quest to climb the ladder.
 She made it up the chain and managed via the Dark Side as a corporate climber who both played favorites and pitted employees against each other.
 We in communications had a support group for those who survived a term working for her and kept their job.
 Once, I even wrote a press release for one of her female employees just so she wouldn’t get fired, even though it never went out.
-She personally set back diversity and female advancement more than any man or woman in the company.
+She personally set back diversity according to the women who worked for her.
 I’ve rarely seen less respect for an executive.
 When she got promoted, her employees were high fiving in the hallway that she was leaving.

 Sandy used to bring us through about 50 revisions of Powerpoint charts.
 Most if not all changes were bad, but were done precisely as she had demanded.
 We were later castigated with “why did you do this, I didn’t ask for it?”
 She didn’t command much respect with the Press and Analysts who saw through this level (lack) of competency.
 It was embarrassing to be in a press conference with her.
 Although being a promoter of WITI, she internally hurt the path for many women, and certainly made many question affirmative action and diversity policies at IBM.